 The German Consulate in Chennai is currently supporting a project “Qutb Shahi Heritage Park” in Hyderabad.
 The German Government is co-financing the project under the Cultural Preservation Programme of the Foreign Office.
 The Quli Qutb Shah Archaeological Park comprising the Qutb Shahi Tombs Complex and Deccan Park, is one of the most significant historic medieval necropolises with 70 structures within its complex.

-In addition to that, another project “Ziegenbalg Museum” in Thanrangambadi, Tamil Nadu was supported by the German consulate in Chennai.
+Another project “Ziegenbalg Museum” in Thanrangambadi, Tamil Nadu was supported by the German Consulate in Chennai.
 This project was funded by the German Foreign Office and the United Evangelical-Lutheran Church in Germany (VELKD).
 Ziegenbalg came to Tharangambadi 1706.
 He translated the New Testaments in Tamil and got involved in social activities.
 Thus he founded children’s homes and many schools.

-Besides, the German Embassy New Delhi organized an exhibition “Travels of Prince Waldemar to India (1844 – 1846) at the India International Centre in November 2017.
+Besides, the German Embassy New Delhi organized an exhibition “Travels of Prince Waldemar to India (1844 – 1846)” at the India International Centre in November 2017.
 The exhibition of selected lithographs served the viewers an opportunity to relive the journey of Prince Waldemar of Prussia through India.
+The exhibition travelled to Hyderabad in 2018 and was very well received by the city of Nizams.
+The unique album of historic lithographs was presented formally to the public in November 2016 by the German Embassy in Chandigarh.
+The launch of this album was initiated by the Government of Punjab.

-German Embassy New Delhi has been trying to introduce German popular music to the vibrant Indian community.
+In addition, German Embassy New Delhi has introduced German popular music to the vibrant Indian community.
 In October 2017 a German youth Jazz Orchestra “BuJazzo” was on a concert tour to Delhi and performed on the German Unity Day at the German Embassy and Springdales School.
 The tour was funded and organized by the German Embassy, New Delhi.
 The band thrilled the audience with their dynamic performance.

-Furthermore, football has gained popularity in India in recent years.
-The successful hosting of this year´s Under 17 World Cup shows the enthusiasm among Indians for football.
+Generally, football has gained popularity in India in recent years.
+The successful hosting of the Under 17 World Cup in 2017 shows the enthusiasm among Indians for football.
 Football is by far the most popular sport in Germany and thus an important aspect of German identity.
-In May 2017 the German Embassy presented footballs and small gifts to the aspiring football players from STAIRS Football Academies.
+In 2017 the German Embassy presented footballs and small gifts to the aspiring football players from STAIRS Football Academies.
 They were selected for the STAIRS scholarship programme from more than 30,000 children.
 STAIRS is a Non-Governmental Organization (NGO) founded to promote Youth Sports on the Grassroot-level with a special focus on the promotion of Football.

 Moreover, two German football freestylers were invited on a 5 day tour to India in November 2017.
 With their amazing tricks, they captivated the audience in Delhi and Goa and also had a chance to interact with them.
-The freestylers performed at various public places in Delhi including Goethe Institut Max Mueller Bhavan and various Pasch Schools.
+The freestylers performed to an enthusiastic audience at various public places in Delhi including Goethe Institut Max Mueller Bhavan and various Pasch Schools.

 Cultural relations are perceived by the German government as crucial element of foreign policy, alongside political and economic relations.
 Indo-German cooperation in the fields of culture and the arts has always been vigorous and multi-faceted.